 Question 4: How much to make an application to Council?

 Answer 4: Every Local Council charges an application fee that varies depending on the type of application.
-For example, fees for a One into Two Subdivision application in 2018/19 are $2,500.00, whereas the fee for a new commercial use is likely to be more.
+For example, Ipswich City Council fees for a One into Two Subdivision application in 2018/19 are $2,500.00, whereas the fee for a new commercial use is likely to be more.
 These are the Council fees only and the preparation of the application itself depends on the size of the development and the required sub-consultant reports (engineers, etc.).
 For our Fees and Services please click here.